Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 Aside from that, there are also illegal business dealings that can’t be conducted on the surface web.
 Almost anything can be bought on the Dark Web as long as you’re willing to pay.
 Items available include firearms, illegal drugs, illegal wildlife, or even services such as the rental of a hitman!

 Finally, there is the most depraved and undesirable of all – those who deal in the sickest and most perverse types of pornography, which is illegal is almost every part of the world.

-1. Download and install the TOR browser
+1. Download and install the Tor Browser

-Despite its current usage as a browser that is often used to access parts of the Dark Web, TOR (aka. the dark web browser) was originally developed to help safeguard U.S. Intelligence online communication.
-Today, it is one of the few ways to access .onion websites, which are located on the Dark Web.
+Despite its current usage as a browser that is often used to access parts of the Dark Web, TOR (aka. the Dark Web browser) was originally developed to help safeguard US Intelligence online communications.

-TOR is a version of the popular Firefox web browser, modified to allow users to browse the web anonymously.
+TOR is a variant of the popular Firefox web browser, modified to allow users to browse the web anonymously.
 The browser is designed to block or advise against user attempts to do things that might reveal their identity, such as resizing the dimensions of the browser window, for example.